What is the Cyber SHIELD Act?

 - Adds a new trigger for reporting a breach to the Attorney General –“access to” private information, rather than just “acquisition” of private information.

-- Requires covered business to implement “reasonable” administrative, technical, and physical safeguards to protect sensitive data with a more flexible standard for small businesses “appropriate to their size and complexity”
+- Requires covered businesses to implement “reasonable” administrative, technical, and physical safeguards to protect sensitive data with a more flexible standard for small businesses “appropriate to their size and complexity”

 - Creates a violation under General Business Law § 349 for inadequate security and allows the Attorney General to bring a lawsuit for civil penalties for the same.